 Let’s take a closer look.

 UNDERSTANDING THE APPRAISAL PROCESS

 The appraisal clause in a property insurance policy allows the policyholder to demand an appraisal of the loss when there is a disagreement.
 Each party selects a competent and impartial appraiser to separately evaluate the amount of the loss at issue.
 A neutral umpire is also selected — this umpire will determine the correct amount of the loss if the two impartial appraisers cannot come to an agreement.

 Appraisal is binding, which is to say that the amount determined by the umpire must be accepted by each disputing party (the policyholder and the insurer).

 Appraisal is fraught with a number of difficulties.
 If the umpire is not “neutral,” they might side with the appraiser hired by the insurance company, which can lead to a significant reduction in the value of your claim.
 Further, appraisal will lead to a binding result, which may not necessarily be a good thing — as the policyholder, you may want to have the freedom to further negotiate with the insurance company and reach a satisfactory compromise.
-With the appraisal “set in stone,” your ability to negotiate may be somewhat limited.
+With the appraisal “set in stone,” your ability, or the ability of your Miami property insurance lawyer, to negotiate may be somewhat limited.

 Ready to learn more about the process and how we can help?
-Call (305) 577-3996 to schedule a free and confidential consultation with an experienced Miami property insurance lawyer at Ver Ploeg & Marino, P.A.Share
+Contact us via our website or call (305) 577-3996 to schedule a free and confidential consultation with an experienced Miami property insurance lawyer at Ver Ploeg & Marino, P.A.Share